elianalopez/Java/README.md

 * return

 ## Assignment 5: Functions and Parameter Passing
 In programming, functions can be defined as “self-contained” sequences of code that are program to execute a specific task;  it is a way to combine multiple actions into one single process.
-Functions in programming work in a similar way to functions in mathematics; as they both have inputs and outputs.
+Functions in programming work in a similar way to functions in mathematics; as they both have inputs and outputs. <br>
 In the case of Java, what is typically referred to as a function in other programming languages is known as a method.
 What makes a method a method specifically is that it is a function that belongs to a class, and in Java “every function belongs to a class”

 ## Works Cited